aomsin2526/BadWDSD/README.md

 With proper solder and wiring, this modchip is very stable and should get you to XMB within 30 secs.

-This exploit contain two major components:
+This exploit contain three major components:
   * **BadWDSD** - Hardware modchip.
 Raspberry Pi Pico (RP2040) based.
 It handles WDSD register writing part.
 32 bytes long jump code (Stage0.S) to address **0x2401F031000** will be pushed to memory by it.
   * **Stagex.bin** - Main software payload of this modchip.
 It will be stored at address **0x31000 (NOR flash) / 0x2401F031000 (MMIO)**
   * **BadWDSD-SW** - Software utilites, was used for Stagex.bin/CoreOS.bin installation (now legacy).
 Now only used to boot OtherOS.